eldher/datasciencecoursera/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+This will be peer-reviewed project.
+This repo contains these files:

+1. _run_analysis.R_: the main script to load, clean, summarize and output a tidy dataset from Human Activity Recognition.
+2. _code_book.R_: is the script to get the Code Book for variable names in the final tidy dataset.
+3. _har_tidy.txt_: final tiydy dataset for Human Activity Recognition
+4. _code_book.txt_: code book with detailed info for each variable.

-First download the dataset, unzip it, and place this code in the same folder, clear the workspace and load needed packages, set working directory.
+To run the script, first download the dataset, unzip it, and place _run_analysis.R_ in the same folder.
+Packages *data.table* and *dplyr* are required.
+From now on, I will be giving the details of each step in the script.

+First, clear the workspace and load the required packages and set the working directory.

 ```R
 rm( list = ls(all = T))